-While in Skagway, Alaska you can easily walk around town, see all of the historical sites along the back streets and stroll down historic Broadway.
+While in Skagway, USA you can easily walk around town, see all of the historical sites along the back streets and stroll down historic Broadway.

 The Skagway area today is home to the Klondike Gold Rush National Historical Park and White Pass and Chilkoot Trails.
 Skagway has a historic district of about 100 buildings from the gold rush era.
 It receives about a million tourists annually, most of whom (about three quarters) come on cruise ships.
 The White Pass and Yukon Route still operates its narrow gauge train around Skagway during the summer months primarily for tourists.
 The WPYR also ships copper ore from the interior.
 If you intend to take the train ride, book through the ship.
 It is easier and is about the same price but a lot more convenient.
 If you go to the train station and pay your own, it is about $120 and you have to get there on your own.

 There are also many local tour operators that are selling local tours and sightseeing events.
 Practically all of the shore excursions offered by the ship are also available for local purchase, so making advance arrangements may not be necessary in this port.